 Who is eligible for an F-3-1 visa?

-Spouse and minor child under the age of 18 who hold the following visas can apply for an F-3-1 visa:
+Spouse and minor child under the age of 18 of the Korean visa holder can apply for an F-3-1 visa.
+The primary visa holder must have one of the following visas:

 What are the requirements for an F-3-1 visa?